$\Lambda_b\rightarrow \Lambda(\to p \pi^-) \ell^+\ell^-$ as probe of CP-violating New Physics: CP-Violating Asymmetries and Results

 where $F_L(q^2)$ and $\bar F_L(q^2)$ in terms of angular coefficients are given as,

-Since angular coefficients appearing in ${\cal A}_{f_L}$ are same as in ${\cal A}_{CP}$, one expects ${\cal A}_{f_L}$ to be sensitive to NP.
-In Fig.~\ref{fig: a_FL}, we show results for asymmetry ${\cal A}_{f_L}$, and indeed we find that observable is sensitive to left-handed NP (NP case I and II) while very weakly sensitive to right-handed NP (NP case III).
-The NP effects are higher in large $q^2$ region and ${\cal A}_{f_L}$ can be $\lesssim 3\%$.
-In low $q^2$ region, ${\cal A}_{f_L}$ remains well below $1\%$.
+Since angular coefficients appearing in ${\cal A}_{f_L}$ are the same as in ${\cal A}_{CP}$, one expects ${\cal A}_{f_L}$ to be sensitive to NP.
+In Fig.~\ref{fig: a_FL}, we show results for asymmetry ${\cal A}_{f_L}$, and indeed we find that observable is sensitive to left-handed NP (NP cases I and II) while very weakly sensitive to right-handed NP (NP case III).
+The NP effects are higher in the large $q^2$ region and ${\cal A}_{f_L}$ can be $\sim 2\%$.
+In the low $q^2$ region, ${\cal A}_{f_L}$ remains well below $1\%$.